Introduction to Offshore Decommissioning

 This course is part of the SPE Global Training Series.
 The series offers multiple sessions of specific training courses throughout the year at locations around the world.

 This course is an introduction to the new and growing discipline of offshore decommissioning.
-This course introduces the complex cross-disciple nature of offshore decommissioning.
+This course introduces the complex cross-discipline nature of offshore decommissioning.
 The course is a mixture of presentations, discussion, videos, animations, and workshop exercises.

 What will be discussed: